mvolkmann/blog/src/zig.md

 Zig is suitable for applications that care deeply about performance, binary size, and/or memory usage.
-Often these concerns justify the tedium and verbosity of manual memory management that is required due to lack of automated garbage collection.
+Often these concerns justify the tedium of manual memory management that is required due to lack of automated garbage collection.